How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

 \subsection{Pretrained Policies}

 To provide consistent and reproducible results, we attack the pre-trained checkpoints for LSTM-GMM, IBC, and DP released by the authors of Diffusion Policy~\cite{chi2023diffusionpolicy} on these suite of tasks, and train our policies for Vanilla-BC and VQ-BET, due to absence of publicly available checkpoints.
-Note we use CNN variant of diffusion policy.
+To facilitate reproducibility, we release all code and policy checkpoints on our project website\footnote{ \url{https://sites.google.com/view/uap-attacks-on-bc}}.
 We evaluate all the environments on 50 randomly initialized environments across 3 different seeds for reporting the mean and standard deviation of the success rate.
 For our attacks on Lift, Can, and Square we use the proficient human demonstration datasets from Robomimic \cite{Mandlekar2021WhatMI} and attack both camera views: front-view camera and the wrist-mounted camera.
-For the adversarial attacks we use an overall attack budget of $\varepsilon = 0.0625$ (16/256) and clamp the universal perturbation generated to be in $[-\epsilon,\epsilon]$ range.
+Following recent work on adversarial attacks~\cite{wu2024adversarial}, we use an overall attack budget of $\varepsilon = 0.0625$ (16/256) and clamp the universal perturbation generated to be in $[-\epsilon,\epsilon]$ range.
 We also clip the perturbed observations (observations with universal perturbations added) to be in $[0,1]$ range.
-The source code including the checkpoints for this project will be released publicly at [link to be inserted after review].